Near Brownton in McLeod County, Minnesota — The American Midwest (Upper Plains)

 Location.
 44° 43.774′ N, 94° 22.178′ W. Marker is near Brownton, Minnesota, in McLeod County.
-Marker is on Division Street West (County Highway 32) east of State Highway 15, on the right when traveling west.
+Memorial is on Division Street West (County Highway 32) east of State Highway 15, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Brownton MN 55312, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Brownton Veterans Memorial (approx. 0.9 miles away); American Legion Veterans Memorial (approx. 10˝ miles away); Hutchinson Stockade (approx. 11.2 miles away); McLeod County Veterans Memorial Park Cupola Restoration Project (approx. 11.4 miles away); Chief Little Crow (approx. 11˝ miles away); Sibley County, Minnesota Veterans Memorial (approx. 12.8 miles away); Eagle City, Minnesota (approx. 13.2 miles away).
+Brownton Veterans Memorial American Legion Veterans Memorial (approx. 10˝ miles away); Hutchinson Stockade (approx. 11.2 miles away); McLeod County Veterans Memorial Park (approx. 11.4 miles away); Cupola Restoration Project (approx. 11.4 miles away); Chief Little Crow (approx. 11˝ miles away); Sibley County, Minnesota Veterans Memorial (approx. 12.8 miles away); Eagle City, Minnesota (approx. 13.2 miles away).

 Regarding White Family Massacre.
 In 1862, unarmed men, women and children were killed and wounded on their homesteads in surprise attacks by the Minnesota Dakota, also known by the French term, “Sioux," when they waged war against the United States following two years of unfulfilled treaty obligations.

 "...868 men, women, and children perished by actual count.
 Those killed whose remains were never found and the soldiers and citizens killed or mortally wounded in the hostile engagements with the Indians made the total death list number at least 950."